Jump to accessibility statement Skip to content

 Lecturer in Social Studies

-My working background outside of academia falls within supporting individuals from various backgrounds, across the north-east of England, in the community, during involuntary stays in psychiatric hospitals, and within the prison service.
-As well as practical support, I provided Cognitive Behavioural Therapy (CBT), and Dialectic Behavioural Therapy (DBT) skills-based sessions and workshops across the country, in collaboration with survivors, service users, and professionals.
+I joined the Social Sciences department in 2020 supporting and teaching across Social Studies.
+Prior to higher education, my working background outside of academia falls within supporting individuals from various backgrounds, across the north-east of England, in the community, during involuntary stays in psychiatric hospitals, and within the prison service.

 Teaching and supervision

-I am currently module leader for the:
+I am currently module leader for:

 • CRM102: Criminal Justice: Theory and Practice